Heroku Connect Database Tables

 _trigger_log

-table is used to record updates that need to be written to Salesforce.
+table is used to record updates that must be written to Salesforce.
 Data remains in this table for up to one day allowing you to track updates that are pending, in progress or have already completed.
-If an error occurs while writing to Salesforce it will be logged in this table._trigger_log_archive
+If an error occurs while writing to Salesforce it’s logged in this table._trigger_log_archive

-table is more than a day old it is moved into this archive table where it will be available for up to 31 days.
-Note: the archive is only available for 7 days demo plan.
+table is more than a day old it’s moved into this archive table where it’s available for up to 31 days.
+Note: the archive is only available for 7 days in the demo plan.

 These tables are used by Heroku Connect to track sync operations and must not be removed from the schema.
-While you can read from the tables to aid in debugging you should not write to these tables as you will likely cause errors with Heroku Connect sync operations.
+While you can read from the tables to aid in debugging you must not write to these tables as you can likely cause errors with Heroku Connect sync operations.

-Adding new fields to objects in Salesforce will not impact Heroku Connect sync operations.
-If you choose to add the new field to an existing mapping Heroku Connect will automatically create a column in the mapped database table, retrieve data for the field from Salesforce and populate existing records in the database with that data.
+Adding new fields to objects in Salesforce doesn’t impact Heroku Connect sync operations.
+If you choose to add the new field to an existing mapping Heroku Connect automatically creates a column in the mapped database table, retrieves data for the field from Salesforce, and populates existing records in the database with that data.

-Heroku Connect will not immediately detect a change in the definition of a field in Salesforce, for example changing the data type or length of a field, and this may lead to synchronization errors.
+Heroku Connect doesn’t immediately detect a change in the definition of a field in Salesforce, for example changing the data type or length of a field, and this can lead to synchronization errors.

-If you need to change a field definition you should:
+If you need to change a field definition:

-- Edit the mapping and remove the field you will be changing.
+- Edit the mapping and remove the field you’re changing.

 - Change the field definition in Salesforce.

-- Edit the mapping and add back the field you removed in step 1: the data type for the field should now reflect the changes you made in step 2.
+- Edit the mapping and add back the field you removed in step 1: the data type for the field now reflects the changes you made in step 2.

-When removing a field from a Salesforce object it is best practice to first remove the field from your mapping in Heroku Connect.
+When removing a field from a Salesforce object it’s best practice to first remove the field from your mapping in Heroku Connect.
 If you choose to remove the field from the Salesforce object before removing it from your mapping then Heroku Connect will report an error the next time the mapping is polled for changes.
-To resolve the error you will need to edit the mapping and remove the missing fields: they will be highlighted in red.
-When you save the changes Heroku Connect will remove the columns from the mapped table and sync operations should resume.
+To resolve the error, edit the mapping and remove the missing fields: they’re highlighted in red.
+When you save the changes Heroku Connect removes the columns from the mapped table and sync operations resume.